 Recent Operational Highlights

-1. Adjusted EBITDA and Normalized Net Income (Loss) are non-GAAP financial measures and are defined in an attachment to this press release entitled “Non-GAAP (Adjusted) Financial Measures.”
-Reconciliations between GAAP information and non-GAAP information related to Adjusted EBITDA and Normalized Net Income (Loss) are contained in the tables entitled “Reconciliation of Loss from Operations to Adjusted EBITDA,” and “Reconciliation of Net (Loss) Income and Basic and Diluted Net (Loss) Income Per Share to Normalized Net Income (Loss) and Basic and Diluted Normalized Net Income (Loss) Per Share” in the attachment.
+1 Adjusted EBITDA and Normalized Net (Loss) Income are non-GAAP financial measures and are defined in an attachment to this press release entitled “Non-GAAP (Adjusted) Financial Measures.”
+Reconciliations between GAAP information and non-GAAP information related to Adjusted EBITDA and Normalized Net (Loss) Income are contained in the tables entitled “Reconciliation of (Loss) Income from Operations to Adjusted EBITDA,” and “Reconciliation of Net (Loss) Income and Basic and Diluted Net (Loss) Income Per Share to Normalized Net (Loss) Income and Basic and Diluted Normalized Net (Loss) Income Per Share” in the attachment.

 Conference Call Information:

-Internap’s second quarter 2012 conference call will be held today at 5:00 p.m.
-EDT.
-Listeners may connect to a webcast of the call, which will include accompanying presentation slides, on the investor services section of Internap’s web site at http://ir.internap.com/events.cfm.
+Internap’s second quarter 2013 conference call will be held today at 5:00 p.m.
+ET.
+Listeners may connect to a webcast of the call, which will include accompanying presentation slides, on the investor relations section of Internap’s web site at http://ir.internap.com/events.cfm.
 The call can be also accessed by dialing 866-515-9839.
 International callers should dial 631-813-4875.
 An online archive of the webcast presentation will be available for one month following the call.
-An audio-only replay will be accessible from Thursday, July 26, 2012 at 8 p.m.
-EDT through Wednesday, August 1, 2012 at 855-859-2056 using the replay code 99611729.
+An audio-only replay will be accessible from Thursday, July 25, 2013 at 8 p.m.
+ET through Wednesday, July 31, 2013 at 855-859-2056 using the replay code 15354381.
 International callers can listen to the archived event at 404-537-3406 with the same code.

 The information above is a summary.
 Click here to view the entire release which includes our unaudited GAAP financial statements and supplemental non-GAAP financial measures.